 Tier-1 Suppliers and Contractors

-GC assessed human rights risks of direct business partners and contractors (Tier-1 Suppliers and Contractors) and establishes control and remediation measures to address identified human rights risks.
-The controlling approach and mitigation measures such as the Safety Network and Sharing Program, Health Check-up and Public Health Surveillance Program, Sustainability Procurement Management Program, the Code of Conduct, and other measures.
-However, GC also has Vendor Management Procedure for supplier management and set measures to prevent and remediate human rights risks that happen from suppliers which mentioned in the Supplier Code of Conduct.
-All suppliers are required to sign the supplier’s acknowledgement of Supplier Code of Conduct and strictly adhere to it.
+GC assesses human rights risks of direct business partners and contractors (Tier-1 Suppliers and Contractors) and establishes control and remediation measures to address identified human rights risks.
+The controlling approach and mitigation measures include the Safety Network and Sharing Program, Health Check-up and Public Health Surveillance Program, Sustainability Procurement Management Program, the Code of Conduct, and other measures.
+However, GC also has a Vendor Management Procedure for supplier management and has set measures to prevent and remediate human rights risks arising from suppliers as mentioned in the Supplier Code of Conduct.
+All suppliers are required to sign the supplier’s acknowledgement of the Supplier Code of Conduct and strictly adhere to it.

 Vendor Management Procedure